 --- Zur Einschreibung in diesen Studiengang muessen Sie Kenntnisse in allen Unterrichtssprachen nachweisen.
 Details regelt die Pruefungsordnung. ---

 The Master’s program aims to deepen existing expertise, abilities and methods in computer science with the goal of leading to higher qualifications and independence in this field.
 The Master’s in computer science involves areas like theoretical computer science, applied computer science, software and communication, data and information management and the applied subject.
 Within the areas there is a wide range of electives to choose from.

-Business administration, biology, electrical engineering, mechanical engineering, mathematics, medicine, philosophy and physics - with approval of the examination committee another subject offered at RWTH Aachen can be selected.
+Business administration, biology, chemistry, electrical engineering, mechanical engineering, mathematics, medicine, philosophy and physics - with approval of the examination committee another subject offered at RWTH Aachen can be selected.